ropensci/bikedata/README.md

      "trips between", dim (nt)[1], "stations\n")
 #> 5,876,302 trips between 421 stations
 ```

+(These numbers reflect only a select few of all possible files---there are far more data than that in total.)

 At present the `postgres` database has to be manually removed with